nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   ![after `find r/Checkup`](images/FindCheckupReasonAfter.png)

 * Note that only *relevant* results are displayed.
-  * (i.e. The patient `Bernice Yu` is not displayed as she does not have an appointment with a reason containing `Checkup`).
+  * The patient `Bernice Yu` is not displayed as she does not have an appointment with a reason containing `Checkup`.
+  * `David Li`'s appointment is not displayed as its reason does not contain `Checkup`.
+    * Consequently, `David Li` does not appear in the patient list, as he is *irrelevant* to the search.

 Other Examples:
 * `find n/John p/12345` displays all patients with `John` in their names and `12345` in their phone numbers, as well as all their appointments.